 - Flying at high altitudes may significantly increase the time required to return and safely land the Skydio 2.
 The pilot is responsible for managing the vehicle’s altitude, range and battery level at all times.

 - Be sure to watch the flight tutorials in the app and pay attention to any in-app messages.

 For more detailed information, please read the following:

-Additionally, a PDF of the Safety and Operating Guide is available here for download.
+The R1 Safety and Operating Guide is available here as a PDF.

 Proposition 65 Warning: